atifaziz/CSharpMinifier/README.md

 - Multi-line comments; that is, everything between `/*` and `*/`
 - Pre-processor directives
 - Strings literals of all sorts:
-  - regularm e,g, , e.g. `"..."`
+  - regular e,g, , e.g. `"..."`
   - verbatim, e.g. , e.g. `@"..."`
   - interpolated, e.g. `$"..."`
-  - verbatim and interpolated, e.g. `$@"..."`
+  - interpolated verbatim, e.g. `$@"..."`

-Everything surrounding or inbetween the above is treated as raw and unparsed _text_.
+Everything surrounding or in-between the above is treated as raw and unparsed _text_.
 As a consequence, the C# source does not have to be a full C# program or library code.
 You can minify C# snippets like scripts and expressions as long as they are syntactically valid.

-All white space within the following type of lexical tokens is maintained:
+All whitespace within the following type of lexical tokens is maintained:

 - string literals
 - pre-processor directive text

 CSharpMinifier preserves all pre-processor directives except `#region` and `#endregion`.
-These are filtered but content inbetween is subject to minification.
+These are filtered but content in-between is subject to minification.

-Horizontal (e.g. space and tab) and vertical (e.g. carriage-return and line-feed) white space is eliminated in all cases except:
+Horizontal (e.g. space and tab) and vertical (e.g. carriage-return and line-feed) whitespace is eliminated in all cases except:

 - a single horizontal space is maintained between words and some some obscure cases of operators (e.g. `x = i+++ +2`) to prevent minification from